-I think the Lord made me 1/4 Italian because He knew I might burn the world down if I was anything more.
+I think the good Lord saw fit to only make me 1/4 Italian, because He knew I might burn the world down if I was anything more.
 The taciturn German and reserved English blood that also flows through my veins does just enough to counteract the passion and fire of that 1/4 of Italian that I don't get into trouble too often.

 "Too often" being the operative (and perhaps generous) term.

 One time, Hans and I were in an IKEA in Chicago, heading down an escalator in the middle of the store.
 This particular IKEA was four octagon-shaped floors stacked on top of one another, like donuts, with the center completely open.
 Echoing off the walls of that atrium were the resounding, pointed, impassioned, white-hot words of an outraged Italian woman.
 She was unleashing a thunderstorm on her decidedly standoffish husband, hand gestures striking the air around her like lightning, the beauty of the Italian language being wielded as a force of nature.

 I can only assume that she had just discovered her husband had taken a lover, or that he disagreed with her taste in table lamps.
 One of the two.

 "See?"
 I leaned over to Hans and whispered, "That's what it would be like if I was full-blooded."

 He slowly turned to me, stoic cornflower blue Swedish eyes wide with terror.

 In college, I spent several semesters teaching a girls' Bible Study and quickly became notorious for my expressive hand gestures.
 Once, my girls challenged me to teach an entire lesson without talking with my hands.
 I sat on my metacarpals and stuttered through about two sentences before they wriggled free to make a dramatic point about the theological implications of Ephesians 2:4.